 Needless to say, integrating automation is a significant undertaking.
 While the specifics will depend on the business, the space they operate in, and the extent to which they are aiming to automate their processes, there are three critical ingredients for a successful RPA transformation.

 The first – and perhaps most important – is that RPA must be a strategic fit for the company.
 Automation needs to be understood not as a process but as a strategic capability that increases business value.
-This re-engineering will be key to increasing the impact of automation and maximising ROI, and must be given due diligence.
-Key to success will be for businesses to understand which processes will deliver the biggest business benefit when automated, and follow their roadmap accordingly.
+This re-engineering is vital to increasing the impact of automation and maximizing ROI, and therefore demands due diligence.
+Understanding which processes will deliver the biggest business benefit when automated and following the roadmap accordingly will be key to success.

-Next, there also needs to be buy-in for transformation and automation from the C-suite for RPA to be a success.
-Cultural adoption may often require education and careful articulation of the business benefits of the solution, and lack of internal support at a senior level can be one of the major stumbling blocks to implementation.
+Next, there also needs to be buy-in for transformation and automation from the C-suite.
+Cultural adoption may often require education and careful articulation of the business benefits of the solution.
+The lack of internal support at a senior level can be a major stumbling block to implementation.